How can you get back into running after an injury?

 5. Take the time to stretch before and after you run

-Stretching warms up joints and increases flexibility to prevent injury recurrence.
-Your podiatrist can recommend specific stretches suited to your needs.
+Stretching warms up joints and increases flexibility, helping avoid injury recurrence.

 PiedReseau is here to help you make an efficient gradual return to running

-PiedReseau unites over 40 podiatry clinics to assist your return to running after injury.
+PiedReseau connects you with over 40 podiatry clinics to support your recovery and running comeback.

-Contact our team of podiatrists for personalized treatment.
+Contact our team of podiatrists for tailored treatment.